 Read the most up-to-date answers to your questions about the COVID-19 vaccines.

 If you're being treated for an autoimmune condition it may increase your risk of getting coronavirus.
-At the height of the pandemic you may have been advised to shield or self-isolate to protect yourself.
+Read the latest information about COVID-19 and the risk factors for people with arthritis or the 'clinically extremely vulnerable'.